 With the goal to become the Pixar of the internet and successful characters under their belt, Invisible Universe needed a solid communications strategy that would raise the visibility of the company upon launch.
 To do so, JSA+Partners set the stage with a marquee launch profile story in Fast Company.

 After JSA+Partners client Complexity Gaming, the sister esports team to the Dallas Cowboys, was acquired by GameSquare Esports, JSA expanded their scope to work with GameSquare’s other subsidiaries.
 JSA+Partners has aimed to establish GameSquare as a leading gaming brand through its unique programs that tie traditional sports to esports.
-A prime example of that was the launch of the Complexity Stars program that brought together celebrities, athletes, and gaming influencers to engage digital consumers through gaming.
 Leveraging the starpower of the debut roster, including NFL, NBA, UFC and MLB athletes, we broaden the scope of coverage for the company, securing more than 150 unique stories across gaming, esports, sports and entertainment media.